syncfusion-content/maui-docs/MAUI/Scheduler/load-on-demand.md

 {% endtabs %}

 N>
-* You might start and stop the animation before and after the appointments loaded, when using the `QueryAppointments,` or `QueryAppointmentsCommand.`
+* When using the `QueryAppointments` or `QueryAppointmentsCommand,` you can start and stop the animation before and after the appointments load.
 * When `QueryAppointments` or `QueryAppointmentsCommand` are not used, and show busy indicator is enabled, the busy indicator will be stopped once the appointment is rendered.

 ## Busy indicator appearance